-In Luke’s Gospel, also read today, Jesus is dismissed as a devil by some in the crowd as he gives a mute person the power to speak.
+In Luke’s Gospel, also read today, Jesus is dismissed as a devil by some in the crowd as he gives a mute person power to speak.
 By the devil’s power he does this, they say.
-This is not the only time it happens.
-From the beginning of his ministry at Nazareth, Luke’s Gospel, read Monday of this week, Jesus is dismissed by his own people when he spoke to them in Nazareth.
+It’s not the only time it happens.
+From the beginning of his ministry at Nazareth, Luke’s Gospel read Monday this week reminds us, Jesus was dismissed by his own people

 Yet, the mercy of God is stronger than our unbelief, our Lenten readings say.
-Jesus continues on to Jerusalem, no matter how unbelieving his own people of Nazareth are, or the leaders of his people, or the crowds in the cities where he taught and worked wonders , or his own disciples, or outsiders like Naaman, or we are.
+Jesus continues on to Jerusalem, no matter how unbelieving his own people at Nazareth are, or the leaders of his people, or the crowds in the cities where he taught and worked wonders , or his own disciples, or outsiders like Naaman,–or we are.

-No matter how strong human unbelief, Jesus makes his way to Jerusalem and proclaims the mercy and love of God there to a people slow to believe.
+No matter how strong human unbelief, Jesus makes his way to Jerusalem, proclaiming the mercy and love of God to a people slow to believe.
 So we stay close to him and listen to his word.